johanjordaan/h2ash/README.md

 * Add rotational period of planet
 * Add orbital speed
 * Add rings to some gas giants
+* Add position in orbit

 Stars
 * Add coordinates
 * Add age
 * Add binary star systems
 * Add check fo stars in the instability region of the HR diagram
-* Add absolute magnitude
 * Devise a naming convention

 General
 * Change astronomy module to be more generic and then update the nox models use the new general astronomy
-* Build a complete hbitability check based on dole/azimov into astronomy
+* Build a complete habitability check based on dole/azimov into astronomy
+* Build simple routine to move planet in ellipse around planet based on some update frequency no update by batch process.
+Updated only when somebodu reuires the planet and thenits updated.
+Base on the last update?

 nox
 * Change nox to generate only one level deep based on directives